Section 107 of the Constitution of Urabba Parks

 Relevant notes from the explanatory memorandum

-271. Subsection (1) provides the Corporate Parliament may grant powers to divisional legislatures and subsection (2) provides for uniformity in regards to the limitation of the power of divisional legislatures.
-The intention of this section is to clarify the nature of divisional legislative powers, in that they can be granted by the Parliament, but also the equality of jurisdictional divisions insofar as to the granting of such powers.
+271. Subsection (1) provides the Corporate Parliament may grant powers to divisional legislatures and subsection (2) provides for uniformity in regards to the limitation of the power of regional legislatures.
+The intention of this section is to clarify the nature of divisional legislative powers, in that they can be granted by the Parliament, but also the equality of regions insofar as to the granting of such powers.

 |Wikisource has original text related to this article:|